solislemuslab/network-simulation-study/snaq_level2/Scripts/Readme.md

 - Copy and paste the species Networks in Hybrid lambda format to "src" of hybrid lambda path, run Hybrid lambda and move all the results into the temporary path "Output/TemporaryHyLambdaStorage".

-- Evaluate the Hybrid lambda results to know if the specie networks are considered for Hybrid lambda as Ultrametric or not and save the previous results in the path "Output/UltraMetric" and "Output/NonUltraMetric" as appropriate using the script UltrametricEvaluation.r, ...
+- Evaluate the Hybrid lambda results to know if the specie networks are considered for Hybrid lambda as Ultrametric or not and save the previous results in the path "Output/UltraMetric" and "Output/NonUltraMetric" as appropriate using the script UltrametricEvaluation.r.

-- As we use hybrid lambda, at the moment we will only work with the ultrametric species networks
+- As we use hybrid lambda, at the moment we will only work with the ultrametric species networks.

 - Generate "-n" species tree from each ultrametric species networks (storage in "Output/UltraMetric/Ult_JuliaForHybLam") and save it in the path "Output/UltraMetric/GeneTrees" and also copy in the path "Output/SnaqOut/GeneTrees" to use later with snaq to reconstruct the reticulations.